 Punctuality – One word – Highly!
 Everything, buses, trams or trains run right on time!

-Pondering the places to visit in Zurich in 2 days, I decided that I want to see at least one of the famous Alpine range.
+Pondering the places to visit in Zurich in 2 days, I decided that I want to see at least one of the famous Alpine ranges.
 So, my 2-day Zurich itinerary also includes a day trip to Mount Titlis.
-Why mount Titlis?
+Why Mount Titlis?
 I loved DDLJ when I was a teenager, so it instantly became my bucket list item.
-So, here’s how I spent my two days in Zurich –
+So, here’s how I spent my two days in Zurich.

 2 days in Zurich – Day 1